dell/dell-csi-extensions/README.md

 You can utilize the provided `Makefile` to compile protocol definitions in .proto files to go source files and then build the source files.

-    `gen-podmon` to compile and update files for podmon `gen-replication` to compile and update files for replication.
+* `podmon` to compile and update files for podmon
+* `replication` to compile and update files for replication.

 Each protocol is available as a `go module` and can be included separately in CSI drivers.